GridWorld (Lean-native finite RL environment) #

 State and Action Types #

 We use a coordinate state (row, col) rather than a flattened index.
-This keeps the
+The environment definition

-environment’s definition close to the textbook picture and makes “stays in bounds” properties
+matches the textbook picture, and “stays in bounds” properties can be stated directly.

 The FiniteMDP / FiniteStochastic.MDP views flatten (row, col) to Fin (height * width) using